farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_04_Lab4_Ex2_Retention_Tags_Policies.md

 8. In your Microsoft Edge browser, leave your Edge browser and all its tabs open for the next task.

-### Task 2 – Create a retention policy for test user mailboxes
+### Task 2 – Create an email retention policy for test users

 As part of your pilot project for Adatum, you will configure data retention through the Microsoft Purview portal by creating a new retention policy.
 You will then assign this retention policy to Joni Sherman and Lynne Robbins’ mailboxes.
 Joni and Lynne are Holly's two test users for compliance testing.